Prestosuchus: Classification

 The cladogram below follows a simplified version of the strict reduced consensus tree by Desojo et al. (2020):

 Paleobiology

 Musculature

 In 2013, a study of the structure of its hind limb bones inferred that Prestosuchus chiniquensis had 13 leg muscle groups in common with both crocodilians and birds (which together make up the two living groups of archosaurs) but only two muscle groups in common with only crocodilians, indicating that the musculature of Prestosuchus better represents a basal ("primitive") condition for archosaurs than it does a derived condition for crocodile-line or pseudosuchian archosaurs.
 The leg musculature of Prestosuchus was also compared to that of Poposaurus, a Triassic pseudosuchian that walked on two legs.
 While the strongest leg muscles of Poposaurus are thought to drive the forward and backward motion of the leg necessary for bipedal movement, the strongest leg muscles of Prestosuchus were responsible for the rotation of the limb, which is an indication of quadrupedal movement.

+Growth

+In a study on bone microstructure, Prestosuchus chiniquensis was found to have had a slower growth pattern compared to other "rauisuchians", more reminiscent of that of some notosuchians and crocodilians.